rpavlik/PrettyRegistryXml/docs/PrettyRegistryXml.Core/XmlFormatterBase/WriteElementWithAlignedChildAttrsInGroups.md

 | alignmentFinder | Your alignment finder |
 | groupingPredicate | A predicate determining if a given node is one to align attributes for. |
 | includeEmptyTextNodesBetween | If true (default), any whitespace-only XText between nodes that satisfy *groupingPredicate* will not interrupt a group of aligning elements |

+## Remarks

+This overload of "WriteElementWithAlignedChildAttrsInGroups" forwards to [`WriteElementWithAlignedChildAttrsInGroups`](WriteElementWithAlignedChildAttrsInGroups.md), which is the most generic of this collection.
+If you want more than one group, each with its own alignment, use [`WriteElementWithAlignedChildAttrsInMultipleGroups`](WriteElementWithAlignedChildAttrsInMultipleGroups.md)

 ## See Also